Rick-S-Yang/Internal-Trade-to-GDP/README.md

 ## Notes
-This project focuses on analytical reasoning and empirical interpretation rather than prediction.
+This project was completed collaboratively as a **group assignment**.
-It is designed to demonstrate applied economic analysis using real-world institutional and trade data.
+My primary contributions focused on **data processing, econometric modeling support, interpretation of results, and presentation of findings**.